throwarray/video-dui/README.md

 FFMPEG_PATH=c:\ffmpeg\ffmpeg.exe # (optional) path to the ffmpeg binary to use
 ```

+It's recommended to disable the RTMP feature if you aren't intending to stream from OBS.
+At the very least change the `RTMP_SECRET`.

 ## Images

 <img src="https://user-images.githubusercontent.com/15322107/120053908-27e03b00-c02d-11eb-8697-0a4da4d86e0e.png" height="250">

 <img src="https://user-images.githubusercontent.com/15322107/120053907-26af0e00-c02d-11eb-82da-52131000e3c0.png" height="250">

+## Contribution
+This repository was intended as a proof of concept however any issues or pull requests are welcome.

 ## License
 __MIT__